PatrickCoop12/Data-Science-Portfolio/README.md

 🔍 About Me

 Hello!
-I'm Patrick, a detail-oriented Data Analyst with over six years of experience in industry.
-I am specialized in the area of data science, and have significant experience around predictive analytics, machine learning, and generative AI.
+My name is Patrick, I am detail-oriented Data Analyst with over six years of experience in industry.
+I specialize in the area of data science, and have significant experience around predictive analytics, machine learning, and generative AI.
 With a strong foundation in statistical modeling, AI-based application development, and data-driven strategic decision-making, I'm passionate about extracting valuable insights from complex datasets and leveraging them to inform business strategies and enhance operational efficiency.

 📊 Skills and Technologies